kssmagister/kss-question-answer-generator/README.md

 # Question-Answer Generator
-For each uploaded file, the streamlit app creates a specified number of comprehension, 'why', and 'how' questions along with the answers.
+For each uploaded file (pdf, docx, txt), the streamlit app creates a specified number of comprehension, 'why', and 'how' questions along with the answers.

 ## Demo